-Some of the marketing blurbs list “strengthen your pelvic floor” as a benefit of using their device.
-This is only true in the loosest meaning – while they are in place, by artificially re-inforcing the vagina wall I suppose you could claim that is “strengthening” the pelvic floor action – but they are in no way making any change to the muscle.
+Some of the marketing blurbs list “strengthen your pelvic floor” as a benefit of using their pessary device.
+This is only true in the loosest meaning.
+While they are in place, by artificially re-inforcing the vagina wall, I suppose you could claim that is “strengthening” the pelvic floor action – but they are in no way making any change to the muscle.
 Only exercise can change the composition and activity of the muscles or surgery the non-muscular elements.
 When you take the device out the structural situation remains the same.
-However, these devices definitely offer an alternative to surgery with a similar mechanism of action, mechanical suppport of the urethra to the TVT and colposuspension procedures.
+However, these devices definitely offer an alternative to surgery.
+Or a Buy Some Time option if you need to complete your family or are undecided about a bigger procedure.

 Living life to the full

-Therefore I would suggest that these devices are part of your package of things you are doing/using to change the way that bladder leakage limits your lifestyle with your goal to cure your leakage problem rather than simply manage it, if possible.
+To conclude – I would suggest that these devices are part of your package of things you are doing/using to change the way that bladder leakage limits your lifestyle.
+Make it your goal to cure your leakage problem rather than simply manage it.

 However, if you are not worrying about leaking, you will fee more confident to exercise.
 This is a Good Thing for your overall health, wellbeing and mood.